A Python library for writing .xlsx files.

 Strings, integers, floats and decimals are supported.

-You can also add cells via row index and column index.:
+Add cells via row index and column index:

 sheet1.cell(coords=(0, 4), value="Added via row/col index")

-This is useful when iterating over data structures to populate a sheet with cells.
+This form of addressing is useful when iterating over data structures to populate a sheet with cells.

 Calculations With Formulas

 Cells can also contain formulas.
 Formulas are created with a string representing the formula code.
-You can optionally supply a precalcuated value and a shared boolean flag if you wish to share the formula across a number of cells.
+You can optionally supply a precalcuated value and a shared boolean flag to share the formula across a number of cells.
 The first cell to reference a shared formula as its value is the master cell for the formula.
-Other cells may also reference the formula.:
+Other cells may also reference the formula:

 formula = sheet1.formula('B1 + C1', shared=True) sheet1.cell('C2', formula) # master sheet1.cell('D2', formula) # shared, references the master formula